LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 ![](/img/utxo-visual.png)

-The UTxO model can be best visualised as a graph where inputs to transactions (the blue squares) **fully consume outputs** from previous transactions, with the values sent to one or more addresses as new outputs.
+The UTxO model can be best visualised as an **input-output graph** where inputs to transactions (the blue squares) **fully consume** outputs from previous transactions, with the values sent to one or more addresses as new outputs.
 Once the outputs are spent (the red circles), they can no longer be used by future transactions as inputs, and new transactions can only use active UTxOs (the green circles) as inputs.
-It is with the set of active UTxOs that the current active state of the blockchain is derived.
+It is with the set of active UTxOs that the global active state of the blockchain is derived.

 Much like the law of conservation of energy, the **sum of all inputs must be equal to the sum of all outputs minus the transaction fees**.
 For typical payment